 The Walking Dead: The Complete First Season

-There are heaps of great zombie games on the Nintendo Switch, but they don’t all contain an engaging story.
+There are tons of great zombie games on Switch, but they don’t all contain an engaging story.
 The Walking Dead: The Complete First Season is a shining example of how the gritty zombie genre can meet deeply powerful, emotive writing.

 In this game, you play as Lee, a former professor.
 He starts off in the back of a cop car on his way to jail for murder.
 As he’s being transported, the zombie apocalypse breaks out around him.
 He ends up caring for a girl named Clementine who has lost her parents, and the story unfolds from there.